Do you or a family member take medications? This could be a big deal for you!

 It depends on how your medication is classified by your insurance carrier—Tier 1, Tier 2, or Tier 3.
 Typically, the higher the tier, the more you’ll pay.

 While generics typically cost less than brand name drugs, insurance carriers can classify higher-cost generics as Tier 2 or Tier 3 drugs.
 This means you’ll pay the Tier 2 or Tier 3 price for certain generic drugs.
-You can find this information on the carrier preview sites.
-Or you can use the prescription drug search tool when you enroll.
+You can find this information by using the prescription drug search tool when you enroll.

 Will I have to pay a penalty if I choose a brand name drug?